List of Boy Meets World characters: Topanga Lawrence

 Topanga Lawrence-Matthews (Danielle Fishel) is Cory's main love interest.
 Her character underwent dramatic changes during the course of the series.
 When she was introduced in the first season as a guest who later became a recurring character, she was a hippie vegetarian and somewhat of an outcast, sitting at the table with the other "weird kids".
 Even her name was taken from a hippie hangout, Topanga, California.
-However, once the characters entered high school (and Fishel became a main character), she became more of a "regular teenage girl", and her beliefs about the environment and other topics were less emphasized.
+However, once the characters entered high school (and Fishel became a more regular performer), Topanga's environmentalist hippie traits were deemphasized in favor of her being depicted as a more typical teen girl for the era.
 Much was now made of the fact that Topanga was attractive, popular, and academically successful.
 She grows distant from her parents, whom she once was very close to; by the fourth season.
 In A Long Walk To Pittsburgh Part 1, her parents force her to move to Pittsburgh; but in part 2, she runs away from them back to Philadelphia to be with Cory.
 Her relationship with her parents became more strained after their divorce.

 Also starting in high school, her on-again/off-again relationship with Cory became a major element of the show.
 Their relationship seems to mirror traditional high school sweethearts, dealing with normal boyfriend/girlfriend problems; such as Cory's attraction to another girl named Lauren (Linda Cardellini) which causes him and Topanga to break up until reuniting in "Starry Night".
 The series tries to justify this by saying that Cory and Topanga first met as toddlers and became best friends, only to be driven apart as they grew older and Eric pressured Cory to think of girls as "icky".
 By the time of the first-season episodes, Cory has apparently completely forgotten about Topanga and knows almost nothing about her.